October 8 @ 4:00 pm 5:30 pm

 3. Select “Register”

-4. Choose the Drop-in Workshop 2 – Strategies for Entering Conversations course to access the virtual link.
+4. Choose the Social Communication Workshop 5 – Strategies for managing electronic communication course to access the virtual link.

 Sinneave Connects